FaridaElOraby/Library-Management-System/README.md

 Register a client: You can register a client by providing basic details such as name and email.

-Update client's details: The system allows you to update the details of a client, such as modifying their name, or email.
+Update client's details: The system allows you to update the details of a client, such as modifying their name or email.

 Delete a client: You have the option to delete a client from the system if needed.

-List all clients unpaginated: The system provides a functionality to list all the registered clients unpagnated.
+List all clients unpaginated: The system provides a functionality to list all the registered clients unpaginated.

 List all clients paginated: The system provides a functionality to list all the registered clients paginated for better scalability and performance.